-- Article 7: Only the State may carry out an expropriation for use in the public and national interests; - Article 22: An amount of compensation to be paid to the owner of and/or holder of rights in the real property shall be based on the market value of the real property or the alternative value as of the date of the issuance of the Prakas on the expropriation scheme.
+- Article 2: The law has the following purposes: (i) ensure reasonable and just deprivation of a legal right to ownership of private property; (ii) ensure payment of reasonable and just prior compensation; (iii) serve the public and national interests, and (iv) development of public physical infrastructure; - Article 7: Only the State may carry out an expropriation for use in the public and national interests; - Article 22: An amount of compensation to be paid to the owner of and/or holder of rights in the real property shall be based on the market value of the real property or the alternative value as of the date of the issuance of the Prakas on the expropriation scheme.
 The market value or the alternative value shall be determined by an independent commission or agent appointed by the expropriation committee; - Article 29: For the expropriation of a location that is operating business activities, the owner of the immovable property shall be entitled to additional fair and just compensation for the value of the property actually affected by the expropriation as of the date of the issuance of the declaration on the expropriation project.
-A tenant of the immovable property who is operating a business shall be entitled to compensation for the impact on their business operation and to additional assistance at fair and just compensation to the capital value actually invested for the business operation activities as of the date of the issuance of the declaration on the expropriation project. - 184.
+A tenant of the immovable property who is operating a business shall be entitled to compensation for the impact on their business operation and to additional assistance at fair and just compensation to the capital value actually invested for the business operation activities as of the date of the issuance of the declaration on the expropriation project.

 Under the Article 3 of the Expropriation Law (2010) that governs the provision for projects financed by Development Partners in Cambodia, the RGC issued the SOP-LAR in 2018.
-The SOP-LAR reflects the polices, regulations and procedures relating to the acquisition of land and the involuntary resettlement consistent with the safeguard policies and procedures of MDBs like ADB and the WB and incorporates international good practices in resettlement planning, implementation, monitoring and reporting.
-The SOP-LAR has a specific provision which stipulates that where a provision conflicts with the mandatory safeguard requirement of the Development Partner, then the later will prevail. - 185.
+The SOP-LAR reflects the polices, regulations and procedures relating to the acquisition of land and the involuntary resettlement consistent with World Bank's ESF/ESS5 and incorporates international good practices in resettlement planning, implementation, monitoring and reporting.
+The SOP-LAR has a specific provision which stipulates that where a provision conflicts with the mandatory safeguard requirement of the Development Partner, then the later will prevail.

 The SOP-LAR was promulgated under Sub Decree No. 22 ANK/BK on 22 February 2018 and applies to all externally financed projects in the Kingdom of Cambodia.
 The GDR of the Ministry of Economy and Finance (MEF) is responsible for providing interpretation, guidance and clarification to users of SOP-LAR.
-Given that the proposed HEQIP2 is a donor-funded project, the provisions of SOP-LAR will apply to the proposed GEIP and therefore should be read together with this RPF.
+Given that the proposed H-EQIP2 is a donor-funded project, the provisions of SOP-LAR will apply to the proposed GEIP and therefore should be read together with this RPF.

-3.1 Gap Analysis: WBs ESS 5 and SOP-LAR
+Gap Analysis: WBs ESS 5 and SOP-LAR